The Medicine of Story

 Doing this requires not only command of our craft, but the ability to recognize and move through the spiritual invitations of our process.

-My clients confront nervous system activation, learn tools for embodiment, face difficult truths about themselves, connect with spirit guides, remove negative energies or entities, persevere through murky stretches of disorientation, and develop a mature relationship to illness, sexuality, and death despite society’s deep aversion.
+My clients confront nervous system activation, learn tools for embodiment, assess their energetics, face difficult truths about themselves, connect with spirit guides, move blocks somatically, remove negative entities, persevere through murky stretches of disorientation, and develop a mature relationship to illness, sexuality, and death despite society’s deep aversion.

-Showing up to the writing process fully changes us into clearer, braver, more vibrant versions of ourselves—imbuing the work with a different kind of potency.
+Showing up to the writing process fully changes writers into clearer, braver, more vibrant versions of ourselves—imbuing the work with a different kind of potency.

 My story:

-Between 2009 and 2010, I survived repeated death initiations: from collapsing in a parking lot from a genetic heart condition, to spending five months waiting for treatment while afraid I would die, to undergoing my first heart surgery, to becoming septic and spending three weeks in the hospital feeling death move through me.
+Between 2009 and 2010, I survived repeated death initiations: from collapsing in a parking lot, to spending five months waiting for heart surgery afraid I would die, to undergoing my first medical technology implantation, to becoming septic and spending three weeks in the hospital feeling death move through me.
+My relationship to my own embodied knowing transformed through this process.

-In 2022—after a brutal and quick mental health decline— I learned I had been living in a house with an extremely malevolent entity.
-Even after I shrugged loose from the house and received cleansings and exorcisms, I found myself repeatedly running into spirits in hotel rooms— entering an era in which I would be asked to trust my own read on the energy of places, spaces, and individuals, and to act out of the full sovereignty I had come to know.
-I began to perform clearings.
-This transition proved impossible to separate from my work as a teacher and trauma writing doula, as the Universe increasingly brought me clients whose negative energetic attachments and snarly energetics impacted their writing process as much as their trauma and craft questions.
+In 2022—after a brutal and quick mental health decline— I learned I had been living in a house with a malevolent entity.
+Despite moving out and receiving cleansings and exorcisms, I found myself repeatedly running into spirits in hotel rooms—beginning an era in which I was forced to trust my own read on the energy of places, spaces, and individuals, and to act out of the full sovereignty I had come to know.
+This transition proved impossible to separate from my work as a teacher and trauma writing doula, as the Universe increasingly brought me clients whose negative energetic attachments and snarly energetics impacted their writing process as much as trauma and craft.
+I began to perform clearings on my clients and, eventually, to channel for the public through my deep connection to the Trees.

-I am currently enrolled in the Nordic School of Shamanism in Lavik, Norway.
+I am currently enrolled in the Nordic School of Shamanism in Torvund, Norway.

 Apply to work with me: